simo54/worki/README.md

 Eventual comments about the code, README.md, bug fixing and style fixing are going to be done in the next weeks.

-Also be aware to NOT submit any personal data (yours or others) on the website.
+Also be aware to NOT submit any personal data (yours or others) on the project.

 Frontend: https://github.com/simo54/worki
 Backend: https://github.com/simo54/workiServer

 ## Intro

-This is a final project of my coding academy's bootcamp.
-I decided to build up a job board website where users can apply to jobs and where the employer can post and read users application through their private area.
+This is the final project of my coding academy's bootcamp.
+I decided to build up a job board website where users can apply to jobs and where the employer can post and read users applications through their private area.

 Known issue:

 - Login Authentication 401 on existing user/employer
   - In deployed version is it possible to signup and create either a user account or an employer account.
 The frontend has been designed with a React HOC component where, according a positive response status (200), will allow the user or the employer to have access in their private area.
 If different result status, the frontend will redirect to the signup page.
-  The problem could rely on the creation of the cookies (JWT and UUID session token) on Google Chrome (on localhost the cookies are created regularly).
+    The problem could rely on the creation of the cookies (JWT and UUID session token) on Browser (on localhost the cookies are created regularly).

 ## Tech Stack (Frontend)

 - React.js
 - React Bootstrap
 - React Routers